Understanding the prime-rib-cooking Time per Pound Chart

 • Salt and pepper to taste

-Massage the mixture into the meat and let it rest in the refrigerator for several hours.
+• Rub the mixture into the meat and let it sit in the refrigerator for several hours.

 Spicy Marinade

-If you’re looking for something with a kick, a spicy marinade can enhance your prime rib.
+If you want a little heat, a spicy marinade can provide depth to your prime rib.
 Utilize ingredients like:

 • 1/4 cup soy sauce

-• 2 tablespoons chili paste or hot sauce
+• 2 tablespoons of chili paste or hot sauce

 • 1 tablespoon brown sugar